darren-uk/WORDLE-CLONE/README.md

-# Wordle Clone
+# Retro Wordle

 ## Version 2

-last updated : november 2023
+last updated : December 2023

-A word game to explore and learn Javascript

 Live version at https://word-game-2023.netlify.app/

+## Description

+A word game to explore and learn Javascript.
+I based this game on a tutorial from https://www.freecodecamp.org/news/build-a-wordle-clone-in-javascript/ and Wordle game from New York Times https://www.nytimes.com/games/wordle/index.html .

+I built up this game to include statistics which are stored on users local storage in browser and a light/dark mode.
+I have refined the style to make a more retro theme and made it mobile friendly.

+If you find a bug or want to add a word to the dictionary please contact me via github https://github.com/darren-uk or Twitter @darren*colson https://twitter.com/darren_colson*

 ### New features